 - Provide project cost & time estimates, expected ROI calculation.

 Our team offers:

 - Analysis of business needs related to operations management software.

 - Operations management software conceptualization.

-- Back-end and front-end OMS development.
+- Back-end and front-end operations management software development.

 - Mobile app development (if required).